NFTSiblings/Siblings-Solidity-Styling-Guide/README.md

 #### Maximum Line Length
 The maximum length of a line of code should be less than 99 characters.
-The exception to this rule if is the child contract is overriding a parent function and the function exceeds the length limit.
+Child contract that are overriding a parent function that exceeds the length limit should be reformatted to the standard of this document.

 #### Wrapped Lines
 Wrapped lines should conform to the following guidelines.